Equitable access weight management

 Change on the horizon

-The perfect storm between clinical evidence, insurance coverage, supply in the form of new pharmaceutical entrants, and public demand are creating an environment ripe for meaningful change.
-As a virtual specialty care organization with solutions across a range of chronic diseases, we expect to see an uptick in weight management programs to include these therapeutics as insurers are starting to include them in formulary.
-It will be interesting to see how these programs evolve and scale to the sizeable population impacted by obesity and what combination of care – digital, behavioral, therapeutic – will drive enduring, widespread results in helping patients sustain long-term weight loss.
+As a virtual specialty care organization with solutions across a range of chronic diseases, we predicted an uptick in weight management programs with these therapeutics through 2023 as insurers started to include them in formulary.
+It’s not surprising that many new solutions were brought to market, but it will be interesting to see how these programs evolve and scale to the sizeable population impacted by obesity.
+From our experience supporting patient populations with virtual chronic weight management, we see that a combination of care—digital, behavioral, and therapeutic with clinical support and oversight—is the only way to drive enduring, widespread results in helping patients sustain long-term weight loss.

 Sources